How to use Yamkix¶

 If you use

-will not be taken into account
+-s/--stdoutand-i/--input, specifying an output file with-o/--outputwill not be taken into account

-Reading from STDIN
+Reading from STDIN¶

 - You can format the input provide through

-stdin
+stdin -

-input can be specified explicitly, using--input STDIN
+stdininput can be specified explicitly, using--input STDIN -

-input is implicit if you don't specify any input through-i/--input
+stdininput is implicit if you don't specify any input through-i/--inputor any CLI argument: -

 if

-is used for input and nothing is specified for output, thenstdout
+stdinis used for input and nothing is specified for output, thenstdoutwill be used for output.

-Formatting multiple files
+Formatting multiple files¶

 -